-It’s fast to deploy and can be carried in nearly all of the traditional positions.
-The finish looks great and there aren’t a lot of sharp edges.
+It’s fast to deploy and can be carried in nearly all traditional positions.
+The finish looks great, and there aren’t a lot of sharp edges.
 Overall, it’s a knife that anyone can proudly carry every day.

 Anyone looking for a medium-priced knife for everyday carry will like the FastBall.
 It looks great and would be equally at home clipped on a pair of khakis or the shorts of a hiker.
 It’s simply a great EDC knife.